-So easy that you’ll frankly wonder if you’re achieving anything until you realise you surprisingly got the name of your kids right this morning and you also managed to get through the whole day without taking a midday nap to enable you to get through the next 10 hours before the bliss of bed where you get to play at sleeping until tommorow.
+So easy that you’ll frankly wonder if you’re achieving anything until you realise you surprisingly got the name of your kids right this morning.
+You also managed to get through the whole day without taking a midday nap that would enable you to get through the next 10 hours before the bliss of bed where you get to play at sleeping until tommorow.

 These changes will, at first, seem like they’re not having any impact.
 And then one day you’ll notice you don’t make that moaning sound when you get out of bed and your not sure when it stopped.
 You can go to the supermarket for milk and come back with milk.
 Not frozen pizza, a loaf of bread, some lettuce and no milk.
 Your stomach feels so much less bloated and you haven’t yelled at the kids for at least an hour.

-So make the micro changes and enjoy the boost in brain power and body movement.
+So make the small changes and enjoy the boost in brain power and body movement.

 1. Drink more water